Kingint History, Family Crest & Coats of Arms

 Early Origins of the Kingint family

-Another 239 words (17 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kingint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingint research.
+Another 120 words (9 lines of text) covering the years 1200, 1292, 1296, 1597 and 1513 are included under the topic Early Kingint History in all our PDF Extended History products and printed products wherever possible.

 Kingint Spelling Variations